 How we are balancing COVID-19 safety measures with American Disabilities Act (ADA) compliance.

-Booths on the inside of the sidewalk have always been setback five-feet away from the sidewalk for most of the history of the Market at Pioneer Park, so the situation is not new, but it has now increased between 8 and 15 feet to allow for additional social distancing.
-This allows people to line up at a booth with adequate spacing between people and not interfere with the free flow of the sidewalk, which also assists with any COVID-19 protocols.
+Booths on the inside of the sidewalk have always been setback five to eight feet away from the sidewalk for most of the history of the Market at Pioneer Park.
+This allows people to line up at a booth with adequate spacing between people and not impede the free flow of pedestrians on the sidewalk.

-We have received one query on how we are in compliance with the ADA when there is not an ADA accessible path leading to each vendor.
-As the ADA allows "reasonable accommodations" when a lack of ADA compliant facilities exist, and in reaction to this expressed concern, we have prepared a reasonable accommodation plan for mobility impaired individuals.
+We have received one query on how we are in compliance with the ADA when there is not an ADA-accessible path leading to each vendor.
+As the ADA allows "reasonable accommodations" when a lack of ADA compliant facilities exists, and in reaction to this expressed concern, we have prepared a reasonable accommodation plan for mobility-impaired individuals.

 Between 10:00 am and 1:00 pm, mobility-impaired customers may request a personal shopping assistant from Provo Farmers Market Staff.

 An available staff member during these hours will assist mobility-impaired customers by photographing the products at booths they are interested in and displaying these items on a computer tablet to the customer.

-If the customer wishes to examine the product closer, the Market staff will arrange for the booth vendor to bring a sample to the sidewalk for visual inspection (touching of items is discouraged during the COVID-19 pandemic) and assist with any transactions that occur.
+If the customer wishes to examine the product closer, the Market staff will arrange for the booth vendor to bring a sample to the sidewalk for visual inspection and assist with any transactions that occur.

 Staff will assist mobility-impaired customers with one trip through the market per week.